What to Write in a New Home Card

 How to Choose the Right Tone for Your Message

-Heartfelt & Sincere
+Heartfelt and Sincere

 Perfect for family members or close friends.
 Express your joy for their new home and your hopes for happiness and comfort.